a-leks-icon/AIRAL/corflow_scripts/tutorials/01_corflow_basics/README.md

 ![Screenshot of the file 'doreco_urum1249_UUM-TXT-AN-00000-A03.eaf' with added rectangles displaying Corflow classes and objects 'Transcription', 'Tier' and 'Segment'.](corflow_classes_elan_example_02.png)

 Importing a file using Corflow creates a `Transcription` object.
-A `Transcription` object contains (multiple) `Tier` objects and a `Tier` object contains (multiple) `Segment` objects. `Transcriptions`, `Tiers` and `Segments` relate (1) linearly and (2) hierarchically to each other as well as share a number of attributes and methods (as they all belong to the root class `Conteneur`).
+A `Transcription` object contains (multiple) `Tier` objects and a `Tier` object contains (multiple) `Segment` objects. `Transcriptions`, `Tiers` and `Segments` relate (1) linearly and (2) hierarchically to each other as well as share a number of attributes and methods (as they all belong to the root class `Conteneur`.
 In what follows, I illustrate common attributes and methods used in Corflow.

 ## Help

-To get information about an Objects attributes and methods call the `help` function with the respective Object as its argument or read the [Corflow GitHub Wiki](https://github.com/DoReCo/corflow/wiki).
+To get information about an object's attributes and methods call the `help` function with the respective object as an argument or read the [Corflow GitHub Wiki](https://github.com/DoReCo/corflow/wiki).

 ```python
 #Import the respective class.